Samuel Petráš

-Samuel Petráš (born 10 April 1999) is a Slovak professional footballer who plays for Fortuna Liga club DAC Dunajská Streda, on loan from MŠK Žilina.
+Samuel Petráš (born 10 April 1999) is a Slovak professional footballer who plays for Hungarian club Győr.

 Club career

 MŠK Žilina

 Petráš made his Fortuna Liga debut for Žilina on 14 June 2020 during a home match against Spartak Trnava, in which Šošoni recorded a 2:1 win.
 Petráš conceded the single goal from Bamidele Yusuf.

+Győr

+On 8 August 2024, Petráš signed a two-year contract with Győr in Hungary.
+On 14 August 2025, he saved a crucial penalty in a 2-0 victpry over AIK Fotboll in the third round of the 2025–26 UEFA Conference League qualifying at the ETO Park.

 International career

 Petráš was first recognised as an alternate broader squad member by Štefan Tarkovič for the senior Slovak national team on 28 September ahead of two 2022 FIFA World Cup qualifiers against Russia and Croatia.
 In December 2022, Petráš was nominated by Francesco Calzona, who joined the side in late summer, for Slovak national team prospective players' training camp at NTC Senec.